Infundibulicybe geotropa: Description

+Similar species

 It can be mistaken for the similar-coloured and also edible miller (Clitopilus prunulus), but the latter species has pink spores.
 However, there are a number of similar white or pale mushrooms which are poisonous; young specimens of Entoloma sinuatum can be distinguished by their sinuate gills and mealy smell.
 The unpleasant-tasting Melanoleuca grammopodia is similar, but has a more pale brownish cap and musky odour.

 Distribution and habitat

 Trooping funnel is found in mixed woodlands, especially grassy clearings, in autumn.
 Often gregarious, it can form fairy rings, and has a complex mycelium.
-It is abundant and widespread in Europe, and less common in North America.
+It is abundant and widespread in Europe (August to November), and less common in North America.

 One fairy ring in Belfort, eastern France, has been reported at over half a mile in diameter and estimated at 800 years of age.
 It is thought to be the largest known fairy ring.

 Edibility

 Only young mushrooms are recommended for eating, as older ones lose their pleasant taste, and the flesh becomes leathery in consistency.
 The stipes of all aged specimens are generally discarded.
 The fungus is popular in northern Italy, where it is roasted or cooked in stews and frittatas, or preserved in oil.